 Bank Director has compiled the following checklist to help strengthen your bank’s onboarding program.

+1. Help new directors understand their role on the board.
 New directors often come in with a background in business or accounting, skills that are useful in a bank boardroom.
 But business success in one industry may not readily translate to banking, given the unique aspects of its business model, regulations and even vocabulary associated with financial institutions.
 New directors can access insights on “The Role of the Board” through Bank Director’s Online Training Series.

 Banks are uniquely regulated and insured.
 Directors should be able to appreciate the role they serve in their oversight of the bank, as well as the role regulators have in keeping the bank safe and sound, and ensuring prudent access to credit.

+2. Provide an overview of the banking industry.
 Directors often aren’t bankers and will need to be acquainted with the business of banking broadly.

 With this overview will come the distinctive terms and acronyms that a new director may hear tossed around a boardroom.
 Boards should either create or provide a glossary with definitions and acronyms of terms, including the principal regulators and common financial metrics.